gergelyhunyady/confinator/README.md

 this config file can be manipulated with a CLI

 Config file loading for the app is done in the [config.py](./example_app/src/example_app/config.py).
-It performs the validation of the user config file when reading it.
+It also performs validation of the user config file when reading it.

 The CLI for the config file can be defined:
 - as a [standalone config script](./example_app/scripts/config)